griffy/griffy.github.com/_posts/2011-11-22-Euclidean-TSP-and-2-Opt.markdown

 >We don't.

-Since we don't know, the only way to find out is to *try*!
+Since we don't know, the only way to find out is to try!
 Really, what we must do is iterate through all possible pairwise exchanges (therefore looking at every possible *combination* of two edges) and calculate their improvements, ultimately using the exchange that offers the most improvement.
 We do this until no more improvements can be made.

 However, there is one issue you might run into when attempting to exchange edges: Some of them share vertices.